 Bob Backlund, Last Of The Old Schoolers Before Rasslin’ Went Mainstream

 The career of Bob Backlund spanned over 30 years and saw him become a hero to numerous fans across the globe.
 He always represented wrestling with dignity, honor and held the sport in the highest regard.
-Backlund was a throwback, a line of demarcation, if you will, that separated the last of the old school style wrestlers and the new era to come.
+Backlund was a throwback, a line of demarcation that separated the last of the old-school style wrestlers and the new era to come.

 "Once Hogan had the belt, it was Hogan’s show and screw everybody else."
 Steele continued, "Junior (McMahon) had a vision for where he wanted the thing to go, and it was all about Hogan.
 So our old school wrestling business blossomed into a totally different business- what I call the ‘cartoon era.’"